StevenMDixon/piBroadCast/readme.md

 Also depending on your composite cables red and yellow may be swapped.

+If you are planning on connecting the pis to other network items make sure to set the hostname!

+If you are planning on running media from an attached drive/usb, make sure to go into File_manager -> edit -> preference -> volumn management and deselect show available options..
+Otherwise everytime you swap in a new drive you will get a popup

 ## Controlling VLC

 We want to build a playlist from a scheduling template, then load that playlist into vlc